zakrywilson/TLE/README.md

 - No longer using *synchronized* methods but instead using a single atomic reference to the shared resource
 - Cutting down on java.util.Calendar instances

+Enhanced TLEBuilder

+- Changing around steps for more intuitive TLE construction (e.g., mean motion has been taken out of orbital elements step)
+- Making TLEBuilder class more robust by adding more input parameter range checks (and throwing IllegalArgumentExceptions in such cases)

 ## Getting Started